Melina1996/Melina1996/README.md

 <div align="start">

 <li>Currently enrolled in a FRONT-END course at the coding school <a href="https://molengeek.com/">MolenGeek</a> in Brussels, followed by a BACK-END course right after.</li>
 <li>Looking for an internship in web and/or mobile development - FRONT-END or FULL-STACK - preferably in Brussels, but open to opportunities outside of Belgium.
-Earliest starting date: July 2024.</li>
+Earliest starting date: September 2024.</li>
 <li>Fluent in German, English, Spanish and French</li>

 <h2 align="start">SKILLSET</h2>